hmgene/mudcookies/README.md

 ## Our Vision
   <img align="right" width="200" height="200" src="https://upload.wikimedia.org/wikipedia/commons/thumb/a/aa/Haitian_Dirt_Biscuits.jpg/220px-Haitian_Dirt_Biscuits.jpg" alt="Mudcookies">
   Single-cell data and the required systems are expensive, but essential for publishing and financing your research.
-  Can we use synthetic data instead?
-Yes, if it is undistinguishiably realistic.
+  We can make synthetic data undistinguishiable from real data

 ## Our Missions
-- To make energy-saving pipelines for single-cell data analysis
+- To make energy-saving, reusable pipelines for single-cell data analysis
-- To make carbon-zero synthetic data
+- To make carbon-zero, synthetic data

 ## Strategies
 1. understand existing data and methods
-1. focus on hot issues
+1. communicate with people focusing on hot issues

 | issues | description   | link |
 | :-: | :-  | -: |